Winn ACH command team presented Commander’s Cup

-Winn Army Community Hospital Commander Col. Julie Freeman and Senior Enlisted Leader Sgt.
+The Winn Army Community Hospital command team of Col. Julie Freeman and Sgt.
 Maj.
-Jason Conner celebrate with several ath¬letes of Winn ACH after being presented the Coommander’s Cup on Fort Stewart.
+Jason Conner were presented the 2019 Commander’s Cup in a brief office visit Aug.
+6 by the Directorate of Family Morale, Welfare and Recreation Sports Director Jacob Miller.

+The Commander’s Cup is presented each year to the unit who earns enough point culminating from various events and sporting activities on Fort Stewart-Hunter Army Airfield.

+Due to the ongoing coronavirus pandemic, the presentation ceremony was delayed and the cup was present¬ed using protective measures: wearing masks and physical separation of six feet.

 |Date Taken: